-Vince is the author of Diamond Dollars: The Economics of Winning in Baseball, a consultant to MLB teams, and he teaches in the graduate programs at Columbia University and Manhattanville College.
+Vince is the author of Diamond Dollars: The Economics of Winning in Baseball, a regular contributor to MLB Network's "Clubhouse Confidential," a consultant to MLB teams, and he teaches in the graduate programs at Columbia University and Manhattanville College.
+He was elected as SABR's President in 2011.
 His non-baseball work is highlighted by a 20-year career at PepsiCo — including roles as Division President and GM of a billion-dollar bottling business — and ownership of a pro sports franchise.
 Vince’s innovative analysis of baseball has been the subject of articles in The Wall Street Journal, The New York Times, and CNN Money.
 He has also written for Yahoo!
 Sports and The Wall Street Journal and is a frequent guest commentator on sports business topics.
 Vince serves on the Advisory Board of ANC Sports and holds an MBA from the University of Chicago.
 He lives in Purchase, New York, with his wife and daughter.

 Bill has specialized in Red Sox research since he turned to writing and research in the late 1990s and has published about 30 books and several hundred articles, almost all of which are Red Sox-related.
-He has been VP of SABR for the past seven years.
+He was elected as SABR's Vice President in 2004.
 He is one of three founders of Rounder Records, one of America’s most successful independent record labels.
 He’s traveled widely, visiting more than 125 countries to date, and has recently returned to academia (he taught college for 12 years), offering an online course on “Baseball and Politics” at the University of Massachusetts, Lowell.
 He was the 2011 winner of the Bob Davids Award, SABR's highest honor.
 He lives in Cambridge, Massachusetts.